noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 # Office 365 Spreadsheets DataCollector

+# ATTENTION: Sharepoint/AWS S3 bucket synchronization is not working correct
+Timezone error, lasTimeModified dates of S3 and Sharepoint have different timezones, so the sync doesn't work correctly at the moment

 A data collector to synchronize an Office 365 Worksheet hosted on a Microsoft Sharepoint site, with a Big Data Platform using Keycloak.